 My name is Donna Dwyer and I am the CEO of My Place Teen Center, a nonprofit, in Maine.

-As of mid-March, normal operations at MPTC drastically changed.
-We knew we had to continue to support our teens and their families, so within 48-hours, we pivoted from our mission, to what we imagined would happen, and did happen, to meet the surging and urgent demand for food and home care – Plan B. Six staff members were/are now preparing and delivering over 1,200 homemade, restaurant-quality dinners and 200 snack/hygiene/household staples kits per week.
-We have become a daily, mobile food pantry for 230 – 250 persons per day.
-We are serving anyone – kids, people who are elderly, people without transportation, people with disabilities, people who are immuno-compromised, those who are experiencing a significant loss of income, etc. – without qualification – via our mobile food pantry and curbside pick-up – any age, from anywhere.
-We also handed out $7,225 in gift cards from Hannaford/Walmart/Target.
+Like so many, as of mid-March, normal operations at MPTC drastically changed.
+We knew we had to continue to support our teens and their families, so within 48-hours, we pivoted from our mission, to what we imagined would happen, and did happen, to meet the surging and urgent demand for food and home care – Plan B. Six staff members prepared and delivered over 1,250 homemade, restaurant-quality dinners and 200+ snack/hygiene/household staples kits per week.
+We became a daily, mobile food pantry for 250 persons per day.
+We served anyone – kids, the elderly, people without transportation, people with disabilities, people who were immuno-compromised, those who experienced a significant loss of income, etc. – without qualification – via our mobile food pantry and curbside pick-up – any age, from anywhere.
+We also handed out $7,425 in gift cards from Hannaford/Walmart/Target.

-Why fresh dinners?
+But why fresh dinners?
 Why serve anyone, any age?
 Why delivery?
 Why curb-side?
-Our pandemic philosophy is to support basic needs and to provide comfort, ease, dignity and respect.
-By not placing any limitations, by allowing for anonymity with curbside pickups, by delivering – to ease lack of transportation issues AND to allow us to provide wellness checks, by offering full, delicious, attractive dinners prepared by a professional Chef with a focus on quality proteins and lots of veggies and fruit – all of this effort is to offer made-from-scratch meals with warmth and care.
-There’s so much volatility and scarcity inherent in our community/State right now that we wanted to be a no-barrier, compassionate, dependable, basic needs’ resource via good food and in-person interactions for anyone, any age.
-In addition, we are keeping a vigilant watch for potentially dangerous situations as described below.
+Our pandemic philosophy was to support basic needs and to provide comfort, ease, dignity and respect.
+By not placing any limitations, by allowing for anonymity with curbside pickups, by delivering – to ease lack of transportation issues AND to allow us to provide wellness checks, by offering full, delicious, attractive dinners prepared by a professional Chef with a focus on quality proteins and lots of veggies and fruit – all of this effort was to offer made-from-scratch meals with warmth and care.
+There’s so much volatility and scarcity inherent in our community/State that we wanted to be a no-barrier, compassionate, dependable, basic needs’ resource via good food and in-person interactions for anyone, any age.
+In addition, we kept a vigilant watch for potentially dangerous situations as described below.

 - Domestic Violence and Child Abuse Will Rise During Quarantines.
 So Will Neglect of At-Risk People.